PiggyAwesome/useless/README.md

-Yo mamma so fat people keep pushing her in the water at the beach so she won't die
+Yo mamma so fat the last time she saw 90210 was on a scale